tliron/prudence/TUTORIAL.md

 exports.
 Prudence caches the module's exports, so that any module is only ever executed once.

+"require" first looks for the module relative to the current module's path and then relative to the general path.
+You can set the general path using the `--path` flag for `prudence` or via the `PRUDENCE_PATH` environment variable.
+If an extension is not provided then `.js` will be added.

 The "require" here will give us access to the "exports.handler" from `router.js`.

 You should have a running static file server now.
 You can use `curl` again to test it, or